tlmaloney/arpm/README.md

-arpm
+Solutions to ARPM Exercises
 ====

-Solutions to ARPM 2014 Exercises
+These are selected solutions to the exercises from the Advanced Risk and Portfolio Management Bootcamp taught by Attilio Meucci.